vlc-robot/robot-3dlotus/README.md

 See [INSTALL.md](INSTALL.md) for detailed instructions in installation.

 ## Dataset

+You can follow the instructions [here](DATAGEN.md) to generate the training data on your own, or download our generated dataset.

 The dataset can be found in [Dropbox](https://www.dropbox.com/scl/fo/y0jj42hmrhedofd7dmb53/APlY-eJRqv375beJTIOszFc?rlkey=2txputjiysyg255oewin2m4t2&st=vfoctgi3&dl=0).
 Put the dataset in the `data/gembench` folder.
 Dataset structure is as follows: